adriancooney/aristochart/README.md

 Every feature in Aristochart has a render function whereby the appropriate data is sent and it's up to that functio to render it on screen.
 Aristochart is more like a data manager and delegates the rendering to the appropriate functions.
 This table shows the parameters that are sent to the different functions.

 ## Themes
-Currently only one theme has been implemented so far.

 ### Orange
 ![Orange Theme](/themes/orange/screenshot.png "Orange")